PoP-PoPAPI/api/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-API for PoP for fetching and posting data.
-By default, it retrieves the data using PoP's native format.
-Through extension packages, the API can also add compatibility for GraphQL (through [GraphQL API](https://github.com/getpop/api-graphql)) and REST (through [REST API](https://github.com/getpop/api-rest)).
+Convert the application into an all-purpose API, using either PoP's native format or, through extension packages, in other formats: [GraphQL API](https://github.com/getpop/api-graphql) converts the application into a GraphQL server, and [REST API](https://github.com/getpop/api-rest) enables to add REST endpoints.

 ## Install